pickhardt/Guiders-JS/README.md

 Guiders are a great way to improve the user experience of your web application.
 If you're interested in optimizing user experience through A/B testing, check out [Optimizely](http://www.optimizely.com).
 We're the people who built Guiders in the first place.

-If you have questions about Guiders or Optimizely, email us at `jeff+pickhardt@optimizely.com` or `hello@optimizely.com`.
+If you have questions about Guiders, you can email me (Jeff Pickhardt) at `jeff+pickhardt@optimizely.com`.
+Optimizely inquiries should be directed to `support@optimizely.com` or `sales@optimizely.com`.

 License